JoseEliel/VevaciousPlusPlus/README.txt

    > mkdir build
 <> From the newly created build/ directory do
    > cmake ..
+<> OPTIONAL: If you want to use PHC instead of the default HOM4PS2 for
+   The homotopy continuation, do
+   > make phc phc_2.4.66
 <> Once CMake has finished setting everything up do
    > make VevaciousPlusPlus
 <> Besides making the main executable and library, this will download and compile